Glass vs. Crystal Wine Glasses: How Do They Differ?

 Glass vs Crystal Wine Glasses

 The easiest way to know if you’re dealing with a glass or crystal wine glass is by inspecting the rim’s thickness.
-Glass wine glasses have a thick lip, and crystal wine glasses are incredibly thin.
+Glass wine glasses have a thick lip, while crystal wine glasses are incredibly thin.

 Although crystal wine glasses are thinner than their glass counterparts, they can be heavier, as the minerals in the material make them quite dense.